Flood Products

 Here are some things you can do to reduce the damage floodwater might cause inside:

-• Walls: dry-line walls.
-Use horizontal plasterboard, or lime-based plaster instead of gypsum.
-Get a special draining system for cavity walls.
+• Get a special draining system for cavity walls

-• Kitchen and bathroom: use water-resistant materials such as stainless steel, plastic or solid wood rather than chipboard.
-Where possible raise fridges and appliances on plinths.
+• Use water-resistant materials such as stainless steel, plastic or solid wood rather than chipboard

-• Electricals: raise electrical sockets, fuse boxes, controls and wiring to at least 1.5 metres above floor level.
-If rewiring, bring cables down the wall to the raised socket so that cabling isn’t affected.
+• If rewiring, bring cables down the wall to the raised socket so that cabling isn’t affected

 6. Don't rely on sandbags